PortSwigger/ai-prompt-fuzzer/README.md

      - Browse to select the AI_Prompt_Fuzzer.jar file you just created.
 5. Load the Extension: Click Next, and Burp Suite should load the extension.
 You should see a new tab labelled AI Prompt Fuzzer in the Burp Suite interface.

-Here is quick video (click to watch in Youtube):
+Here is quick video (click to watch in YouTube):
 [![How to add AI Prompt Fuzzer to Burp](https://img.youtube.com/vi/Fnu_8vW9rmc/maxresdefault.jpg)](https://www.youtube.com/watch?v=Fnu_8vW9rmc)

 ## Usage Instructions